STAR -- Standardized Testing and Reporting header graphic STAR Home Page STAR Contact Us STAR FAQ STAR FAQ

 Background

-See the CDE's CMA Web page for more information about the CMA.
+See the California Department of Education's California Modified Assessment Web page for more information about the CMA.

 Further Information